-As rebar rust, it slowly loses its strength and deteriorates.
-As it rusts, it expands in volume and this places tremendous pressure on the concrete covering the rebar.
+As rebar rusts, it slowly loses its strength and deteriorates.
+As it rusts, it expands in volume and this places tremendous pressure on the concrete that is covering the rebar.

-As it rusts, the strength of the bond between the rebar and the concrete deteriorates which ultimately results in weaker concrete.
+As the rebar rusts, the strength of the bond between the rebar and the concrete deteriorates which ultimately results in weaker concrete.
 Also, corrosion and pitting contribute to structural fatigue.

 Problem #2 – Spalling: chunks of concrete breaking off

-Chunks of concrete popping or falling off generally occurs because of:
+Spalling, or chunks of concrete popping or falling off, generally occurs because of:

 - Mechanical damage – i.e. the concrete being hit by a hard metal object with a lot of force.

 - Forces of rusting rebar pushing against the concrete – As we have noted, rusting rebar exerts tremendous pressure against the concrete which may cause cracks or pieces of the concrete to break loose.